ductsoup/Mycodo-hyrdoponic-build/README.md

 A straightforward example of a hardware build to run Mycodo for hydroponics.

 ## Overview
-A few years ago we moved and I finally had the space to start messing around with indoor hydroponics so we could have fresh food in winter.
-At first I used the Kratky method because it was cheap, eash and simple.
-It worked well but had it's limitations.
-As things grew they needed more and more tending, sometimes I didn't have the time necessary to take care of them properly.
+A few years ago we moved and I finally had the space to start messing around with indoor hydroponics so we could grow fresh food in winter.
+At first I used the Kratky method because it was cheap, easy and simple.
+It worked very well but had it's limitations.
+As things grew they required more and more tending, sometimes I didn't have the time necessary to take care of them properly.
+This season it seemed time to move on to something more advanced that could support fruiting crops such as tomatoes.

 ### Hardware
 - Raspberry Pi 3B or 4B